robinhood/faust/docs/userguide/application.rst

     :type: ``str``
     :default: ``"aiokafka://localhost:9092"``

-    The transport URL defines something like a broker that Faust will use to send and receive messages.
+    Faust needs the URL of a transport to send and receive messages.

-    Currently the only supported transport is ``aiokafka://``.
+    Currently the only supported transport is the ``aiokafka://`` Kafka client.

     You can specify a list of hosts by separating them using semicomma: